simonmuehling/educafric-app/public/documents/educafric-prospection-kit-english.md

 #### 5. Concrete proposal (2 min)
 > "We offer you a **free 30-day trial** with training included.
 No purchase obligation."

+**⚠️ IMPORTANT TECHNICAL POINT TO MENTION:**
+> "For complete bidirectional communication with parents (messages, alerts, report cards), the school AND parents must have an EDUCAFRIC subscription.
+We offer school-family packages with preferential rates to facilitate adoption."

 ---